 How are our courses structured?

 Most of our courses run for one term initially.
 Many classes offer further enrolments for the Spring and Summer Terms, and run if financially viable.
 We use this system of termly enrolment because our students prefer it.

-This year we are also running workshops in half term and on Saturdays, alongside our weekly classes.
+This year we are also running some Saturday workshops, alongside our weekly classes.

-Who can attend evening classes at Prince Henry’s?
+Who can attend Community Education at Prince Henry’s?

 Almost anyone!
-Most of our courses are accessible to all students over the age of eleven (Year 7 and above) and we welcome an increasing number of family groups.
+Most of our courses are accessible to adults and young people over the age of eleven (Year 7 and above) and we welcome an increasing number of family groups.
 Although traditionally many of our students have come from Otley and neighbouring villages, more and more students are travelling from Leeds, Bradford, Ilkley and Harrogate, from where the school is easily accessible.